FAQ - Frequently Asked Questions

 Q. How should I store my artworks on panel?

 Answer: Panels are made of wood and wood tends to absorb the moisture or lack of moisture in its surrounding.
 Therefore, be careful when storing your artworks on panel.
 It is best, as with all artworks, to store them in a temperature controlled environment.
-Make sure not to store them in a location like a garage where temperature changes fluctuate drastically.
+Make sure not to store them in a location like a garage or attic where temperature changes fluctuate drastically.
 Also, it is best to store artworks on panel laying flat, in a frame or hung on the wall.
-If a panel is left leaning against a wall, gravity will pull against the center and can cause a twist or warp in the wood.
+If a panel is left leaning against a wall for extended periods, gravity can cause a twist or warp in the wood.
 By storing the panels flat or on the wall, any pressure from gravity is more evenly distributed across the panel helping to prevent warping.
 If this happens to one of your flat panels, lay it flat for several days weighted down and in a controlled temperature and it should snap back to its original shape.

 Q. Why are panels recommended over flexible supports?